 WHAT WE DO

-COMMON is an arts organisation which exists to support the UK theatre industry in achieving greater socio-economic diversity, and help MAKE THEATRE MORE ACCESSIBLE TO THE working-class; whether they be artists, audiences or communities.
+COMMON is a nationwide arts organisation which exists to support the UK theatre industry in achieving greater socio-economic diversity, and to help MAKE THEATRE MORE ACCESSIBLE TO THE working-class; whether they be artists, audiences or communities.

-We work as expert consultants in socio-economic diversity with theatres and arts organisations across the UK, to increase the accessibility of their artistic programming, outreach and community engagement work, and artist development programmes.
+We work as expert consultants in socio-economic diversity with theatres and arts organisations across the UK, collaborating with them to increase the accessibility of their artistic programmes; outreach and community engagement work; schools and education programmes; artist development programmes and audience development initiatives.

-Our aim is to increase the accessibility of the UK theatre industry for those of working-class status, and to ensure that working-class artists have equal ability to gain the skills, experience and opportunities needed to build a sustainable career in theatre.
+COMMON specifically focus on supporting ‘off-stage creatives’, including theatre directors, producers, movement directors, stage management, costume supervisors, composers and lighting designers, to ensure that artists from working-class backgrounds have equal ability to gain the skills, experience and opportunities needed to build a sustainable career in theatre.

 "Socio-economic diversity in the arts is a tough fight to fight.
 It has and continues to be one of the biggest challenges facing theatre in the UK, and our industry is all the poorer for its lack of accessibility and inclusivity of working-class artists.